 Supporting spiritual growth in a parish context is where we see intentionality being the key focus.
 More often than not, there are several great groups in a parish that provide wonderful opportunities for growth.
 Bible study groups are a fairly common feature and many parishes run formation classes of one sort or another.

 In this section, we find there are two approaches which are both beneficial and normally come down to parish preference.
 The first is to promote and encourage young people to attend already established groups.
 This strategy works best when there are already one or more people they know in those groups.
 The average age of those attending a group is not necessarily a deterrent if the young person feels connected to them.
 This has the additional benefit of strengthening cross-generational bonds in the parish.
 Key to this strategy working is the personal invitation to them to join and the investment of group members in the young people of the parish at the connection stage.

 The second strategy is to create a new group to support young people/the parish in general.
 Like with starting a youth group, there are many different factors to consider here and, like before, we have many resources that can help at this level.
-In addition to this we run Resonate on a half-termly basis at our centre for those looking for diocesan support at this level.
-For more information on support of young people in this stage of faith development, and the resources we have to support new or established groups, please contact us at email@example.com.
+In addition to this, we run Resonate on a quarterly basis for those looking for diocesan support at this level.
+For more information on support of young people in this stage of faith development, and the resources we have to support new or established groups, please contact us.

 Developing in their faith, the question now becomes, “How do we prepare these young people to guide others through the five steps of ministry?”
-On a diocesan level, we have many programmes like the SPEC mission year and the ECHO leadership weekend to provide an immersive and detailed training.
-On a parish level, we can provide training for those who want to become volunteers in their parish’s youth group and, if people wish, they can also join our youth worker network.
-To arrange training for those in your parish in youth ministry, please contact us at firstname.lastname@example.org.
+On a diocesan level, we have programmes like the SPEC mission year to provide an immersive and detailed training.
+On a parish level, we can provide training for those who want to become volunteers in their parish’s youth group and, if people wish, they can also join our Youth Leader Network.
+To arrange training for those in your parish in youth ministry, please contact us.